Application Process

 How do you get a business loan?
 A complete strategy walkthrough.

-Getting a business loan is a five-stage process: assess which product type fits your situation, understand your qualification profile across the four underwriting dimensions, identify the right lender type, prepare for underwriting documentation, and apply through a platform that routes to one matched lender rather than broadcasting your information to a list — each stage is a strategy decision, not a form-filling exercise.
+Getting a business loan is a five-stage process: assess which product type fits your situation, understand your qualification profile across the four underwriting dimensions, identify the right lender type, prepare for underwriting documentation, and apply through a platform that routes you to your best-matched funding partners rather than broadcasting your information to a list — each stage is a strategy decision, not a form-filling exercise.

 Stage 1: Assess product fit before you look at lenders